Paul Triquet

-Brigadier-General Paul Triquet (April 2, 1910 – August 8, 1980) was a Canadian recipient of the Victoria Cross (VC), the highest and most prestigious award for valour in the presence of the enemy that can be awarded to British and Commonwealth forces.
+Brigadier-General Paul Triquet (April 2, 1910 – August 8, 1980) was a Canadian recipient of the Victoria Cross (VC), the highest and most prestigious award for valour in the presence of the enemy that can be awarded to British and other Commonwealth forces.
 Triquet held the rank of captain at the time of his VC award and went on to achieve the rank of brigadier-general.

 Triquet was the only Quebecer to be awarded the VC during the Second World War.